Treatment for Granuloma on Stoma - Seeking Advice on Medical Responsibility

 Why Join MeetAnOstoMate?

 It's not all about ostomy.
-Everything is being discussed.
+We talk about everything.

-Many come here for advice or to give advice 🗣, others have found good friends 🤗, and there are also those who have found love 💓.
-Most of all, people are honest and truly care.
+Many come here for advice or to give advice, others have found good friends, and some have even found love.
+Most importantly, people here are honest and genuinely care.

-Privacy is very important - the website has many features that are only visible to members.
+🛑 Privacy is very important - we have many features that are only visible to members.

-Create an account and you will be amazed.
+Create an account and you will be amazed by the warmth of this community.

 Beachboy

-Learn something new everyday.
+Learn something new every day.
 I never heard of this till now.
 I checked the internet.
 Did a: stoma granuloma search.
 Lots of information available.

 w30bob